Contents

 Introduction through examples

-With null safety, all of the variables in the following code are non-nullable:
+With null safety, none of the variables in the following code can be null:

-// In null-safe Dart, none of these can ever be null.
+// With null safety, none of these can ever be null.

 var i = 42; // Inferred to be an int.